Meron and Rabbi Shimon bar Yochai (Rashbi)

 HIKE TO THE RUINS OF SHEMA

 This is a very pleasant hike along the Schvil Yisrael with wonderful scenery and several interesting sites along the way.
-None of these sites have been definitively identified with their historic context, but this makes this hike all the more intriguing!
+None of these sites have been definitively identified with respect to their historic context, but this makes this hike all the more intriguing!

 THE HIKE: